Wind of Change (speech): Original delivery and impact in South Africa

 The year 1960 was rife with change.
 It had the surprising announcement by South African Prime Minister Hendrik Verwoerd that a referendum would be held on whether South Africa should become a republic.
 After Macmillan's speech on 3 February, there was an assassination attempt made against Verwoerd on 9 April.
 Later, the African National Congress (ANC) and Pan-Africanist Congress (PAC) were declared illegal in a state of emergency, along with other controversies.

 Macmillan did not compose the speech commonly known as the "Winds of Change" himself, but had input from numerous friends and colleagues who helped derive the perfect wording for the delicate situation.
 He wanted to separate the British nation but also to inspire the black nationalists there to pursue their freedom and equality subtly.
 The other hidden motive was that there was much pressure from the U.S. government for all European nations to initiate decolonization.
 By announcing to the world that Britain was fully committed to the process of decolonization, he opened it up to more political opportunity.
 The speech was a bold attempt to address multiple parties and interests at once.

 Before he delivered the speech, Macmillan went on a six-week tour of Africa that began on 5 January.
 He began with Ghana, Nigeria, Rhodesia and Nyasaland and then South Africa, where the meeting finally happened with Verwoerd.
 Macmillan tried to explain the necessity of change brought upon them by the two world wars.

 Macmillan delivered his speech for multiple reasons.
 The speech related mainly to the separation of Britain from its South African colonies, but it also referred to discontent with the system of apartheid, and held positive political results for the British government.
 The speech held the promise of major policy change on the topic of their decolonisation, and it was actually delivered twice in two different locations.
-It was first given given in Ghana, but there was no press coverage, and few people even attended the event in Accra.
+It was first given in Ghana, but there was no press coverage, and few people even attended the event in Accra.
 The second delivery, more widely reported, occurred on 3 February in Cape Town, and was met with very mixed reviews.

-If the speech would be judged on its quality of deliverance and content, it would be considered a success.
+If the speech would be judged on its quality of delivery and content, it would be considered a success.
 When considering if the speech was successful, one must place it next to its objectives.
 Since it lays down a relatively clear understanding of Britain's intended exit as a colonial power in Africa, it achieved its purpose in the larger scheme.
 However, since there are indications that Macmillan's intent was to sway White South Africans to abandon Verwoerd's apartheid dogma, that part of the speech was a failure.
 The speech was an important moment to have such a distinguished and powerful figure from the Western world admonishing the practices and encouraging the black nationalists to achieve equality, but it still was not as groundbreaking or immediately effective as was the implied intent.